 The authors' deep gratitude goes to Linhui Shen for his insightful comments on this paper at several stages and explaining his works with Alexander Goncharov.
 They are grateful to Tatsuki Kuwagaki and Takuma Hayashi for explaining some basic notions and backgrounds on Artin stacks, and giving valuable comments on a draft of this paper.
 They also wish to thank Ryo Fujita for helpful discussions on quiver Hecke algebras.
+The authors are grateful to the anonymous referee for the careful reading of the paper and the significant comments.
 T. I. would like to express his gratitude to his former supervisor Nariya Kawazumi for his continuous guidance and encouragement in the earlier stage of this work.
 T. I. is partially supported by JSPS KAKENHI Grant Numbers 18J13304 and 20K22304, and the Program for Leading Graduate Schools, MEXT, Japan.
-H. O. is supported by Grant-in-Aid for Young Scientists (No. 19K14515).
+H. O. is supported by JSPS Grant-in-Aid for Early-Career Scientists (No. 19K14515).